Katherine Kandel and Elizabeth Oleksak Scholarship

 Dr. Elizabeth Brusco speaks at the Women’s Center’s 20th Anniversary Gala on March 22, 2010.

-Awardee will be determined the second week of May.
+Interviews will be conducted the first week of May.

 2010-2011: Lauren Fuglevand (Biology)